SequAna-Ukon/VTK_CF/README.md

 you will also be asked to work out how to do certain tasks on your own.
 But don't worry, the SequAna bioinformatician will be there to help you when you get stuck.
 Much of what you're asked to do will be new to you and may feel challenging - that's totally normal.

-If there are any requirements for the day's exercises these will be listed at the beginning of each day's section in a 'requirements' section.
-For example, some packages take a long time to install so it's best to do this setup in advance.
+Some packages take a long time to install so it's best to do this setup in advance.
+Then, i including any requirements for the day's exercises these will be listed at the beginning of

+If there are  each day's section in a 'requirements' section.
+For example,

 - DAY 1: [Installing programs bash scripting introduction.](https://github.com/SequAna-Ukon/VTK2023/wiki/DAY-1:-Installing-programs-bash-scripting-introduction)
 - DAY 2: [R introduction.](https://github.com/SequAna-Ukon/VTK2023/wiki/Day-2:-R-introduction)